 After the immediate situation has passed, the President convenes as many members of the IMT as possible for initial briefing and fact gathering.
 The President updates the Board of Trustees.
-The PR/Marketing Director serves as the primary contact for media inquiries.
+The Executive Director of Development & Strategic Communications serves as the primary contact for media inquiries.

 There will be a continuing assessment of the situation, and additional segments of the campus community may be notified if a situation warrants such action.
-Jefferson College will, without delay and taking in to account the safety of the community, determine the content of the notification and initiate the notification process, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Jefferson College will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification process, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.